 A variety of tests can be used to detect a reduced ability to perceive certain colors (color blindness).
 Ishihara color plates, which are most commonly used, are made of fields of small colored dots crowded together on a white background to form a large circle.
 Colored numbers or symbols are hidden in the fields of colored dots.
 The dots are usually arranged so that people with normal color vision see a particular number.
 People who have color blindness see another number or no number, depending on the type of color blindness.

 A direct ophthalmoscope is a handheld device that looks like a small flashlight with magnifying lenses.
-With an ophthalmoscope, doctors shine light into the eye to examine the cornea, lens, vitreous humor (the jellylike substance that fills the back of the eye), retina, optic nerve, and the retinal veins and arteries.
+With an ophthalmoscope, doctors shine light into the eye to examine the cornea, lens, vitreous humor (the jellylike substance that fills the back of the eye), retina, optic nerve, and the retinal veins and arteries (see Structure and Function of the Eyes).
 The person looks straight ahead as the beam of light is shone into the eye.
 Often, eye drops are given to dilate (enlarge) the pupil, which allows the doctor to have a better view.
 Ophthalmoscopy is painless, but if eye drops are used to dilate the pupils, vision may be temporarily blurred, and the person will be more sensitive to light for a few hours afterward.

 What Is an Ophthalmoscope?